 Image : Slide to Setup Stuck on iOS Install

-When iOS 10 was released on 7th September, a lot of users were awaiting it and hence, it was natural that millions of people around the world rushed to download iOS 10 update the instant it was released.
+When iOS latest version was released , a lot of users were awaiting it and hence, it was natural that millions of people around the world rushed to download iOS 10 update the instant it was released.
 Well, the Apple servers just couldn’t handle so much of traffic all at a time and therefore many users had to face different update errors.
 Some users were complaining about the Software Update failed error, while many users reported that their update got stuck at the Update Requested screen.

 What Causes Slide to Upgrade Stuck Problem ?